 Paul’s House gives families a chance to be together in a caring and supportive environment near the hospital where treatment is taking place, so they do not have to travel long distances.
 Paul’s House was opened in 2010 and is less than 10 minutes’ walk from UCLH and the University College Hospital Macmillan Cancer Centre, where children and young people receive cancer treatment in central London.

-The clinical team at UCLH works closely with CLIC Sargent.
+The clinical team at UCLH works closely with Young Lives vs Cancer.
 The charity provides emotional, financial, practical and clinical support for families, children and young people dealing with cancer.
 Paul’s House provides accommodation for up to 16 families.
 It is named after Paul O’Gorman, whose parents founded the charity Children With Leukaemia after Paul and his sister died from cancer in 1987.
 Paul’s House enables children, young people and their families to stay together during cancer treatment and relax, as much as is possible, away from hospital.
 But they are still close enough to quickly get medical help if any problems arise.

 The service is for children and young people being treated for cancer and their families.
 Children and young people being treated on an on-going basis, but who do not need to stay in a hospital bed overnight, can also stay at Paul’s House with their families.
 This is known as ‘ambulatory care’ and allows patients who are well enough to choose not to stay in the hospital.